odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-The key difference between the two is that in Solidity, the `keccak256` function is used to hash data, while in Odra, the `env.hash()` function is used which implements `blake2b` algorithm.
+The key difference between the two is that in Solidity, the `keccak256` function is used to hash data, while in Odra, the `env.hash()` function is used, which implements the `blake2b` algorithm.
 Both functions take a byte array as input and return a 32-byte hash.

 ### Try-catch